 While all of this is straightforward and easy, there are a few important caveats to mention.
 One important thing to note is that a VPN protects and secures your connection, but it does add about 10-15% of extra usage to your internet connection.

-If you are using a connection that limits bandwidth, your ISP will know you are consuming more data each month.
+If you're using a connection that limits bandwidth, your ISP will know you are consuming more data each month.
 The good news is that ExpressVPN prevents an ISP from throttling your speed due to this excess usage.

 Another important note is that Netflix itself still knows what you are watching.
 This is because, even with a VPN, you still have to log in to your account, which reveals your identity and allows Netflix to track what you watch.

-There’s no clear assurances about how Netflix uses this data, although we do know the company makes suggestions about what to watch based on your previous viewing history.
-If you are concerned about Netflix tracking what you watch.
+There are no clear assurances about how Netflix uses this data, although we do know the company makes suggestions about what to watch based on your previous viewing history.